(click to enlarge photos)

 Once called, Shepard Ambulance driver George Gagle sped to Nelson’s rescue, with red light flashing and siren sounding.
 Barreling west on Madison Avenue, Gagle had the right-of-way.
 More fatefully for his passenger and young assistant Abel Haddock, Gagle crossed Madison’s busy five-star intersection with Harvard and Broadway Avenues through a red light with these results.
 And the 21-year-old Haddock was seriously injured.

 The gleaming backdrop here is Seattle Gold Cup legend Stan Sayres’ Chrysler-Plymouth dealership.
 In part because of his showmanship, the sportsman Stanley St. Clair Sayres’ sales career at this corner was a great success in spite of starting in 1932 during the Great Depression.
 Designed and built by two more legends, Ted Jones and Anchor Freeman, Stan Sayres’ Slo-mo-shun IV won the American Power Boat Association’s Gold Cup in Detroit in 1950 with Sayres in the cockpit.
 The victory brought the annual race to Seattle where it stayed until the year Mrs. Nelson fell from the bus.

-NEWS of STAN SAYRES DEATH by HEART ATTACK, Seattle Times Sept.
+NEWS of STAN SABRES’ DEATH by HEART ATTACK, Seattle Times Sept.
 17, 1956

-ABOVE: Ron Edges glossy of the “revolutionary” Thriftway with its cabin at the bow’s end.
-The driver Bill Muncey and the hydro’s celebrated designer, Ted Jones have signed the print over to Ron and his brother Don.
+ABOVE: Ron Edge’s glossy of the “revolutionary” Thriftway Too with its cabin at the bow’s end.
+The driver, Bill Muncey, and the hydro’s celebrated designer, Ted Jones, signed the print over to Ron and his brother Don.